|Falck Medical, INC, an FDA

 Clinical Professor, University of Connecticut School of

-Department of Ophthalmology, Duke University School of
+Professor, Department of Ophthalmology, Yale University

 Elias Reichel, MD, Vice Chairman,